 3. Drag and drop the ‘Drag and Drop’ Control (😊) to application.
 If you are seasoned in manipulating applications through application designer, you can reorganise your application by creating a separate section and placing Control in that section.

 4. Go to Asset application (or the application of your choice) and select record

 5. Pick the required files from desktop and drop them into drop zone of control.
-Files will be attached to the record.
+These attachments will be attached to the Maximo record.

 If you are lazy like me, the next logical step is to attach the files to the record in Maximo without physically needing to open Maximo.
 This feature is particularly useful in cases when you are not in a position to use Maximo, or when your contractor needs to submit the weekly report on Work Order, but you want to skip the part where you need to extract files from mails and personally attach them to the respective Work Orders.